TeliaDK/DSSCloudWatch/README.md

 Get your metrics in AWS CloudWatch following this simple steps:
  * Create your metric dataset or datasets.
  * Pass DSSCloudWatch your metric datasets and create an output dataset where log information will be written.
- * Configure your `mazon User's Access Key` and `mazon User's Access Password` in the settings section.
+ * Configure your `Amazon User's Access Key` and `Amazon User's Access Password` in the settings section.
  * Automate dataset buildings with an scenario

 Check your metrics at CloudWatch